RakhithJK/libarchive-libarchive-wiki/LibarchiveUsers.md

 * since 2017 (Windows 10 insider build 17063) libarchive is shipped with the command line tools
 * bsdtar is the default system tar

+### NetBSD
+* since release 5.0 libarchive is part of NetBSD
+* bsdtar is the default system tar since NetBSD 9.0
+* bsdcpio is the default system cpio since NetBSD 9.0

 ## Individual Software

 ### Package Managers